MerlinMR/Miscellaneous-in-C/README.md

 ZerotoOne.c -> Program to convert all 0s in the netered number to 1.

 perfect.c -> Program to check if an entered number is perfect or not.

+pattern.c -> Say input be 5, Program to print a pattern of height 5 as shown below.
+5
+4 5
+3 4 5
+2 3 4 5
+1 2 3 4 5